nychealth/EH-dataportal/content/key-topics/climatehealth/heat-report/index.md

   - mortality
 seo_title: Annual Report on heat mortality in NYC.
 seo_description: Data and findings on the impact of heat in NYC.
+Description: Data and findings on the impact of heat in NYC.
 layout: report
 ---
 ## Summary